zhmur/servicenow-guides/ServiceNow style guide.md

 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.

 ## Performance
 1. Specify fields to return by a database view.
+And include only fields which you need.
 1. Check widgets performance using ServiceNow provided [script](https://hi.service-now.com/kb_view.do?sysparm_article=KB0744521).

 ## Tricks